All the info on the UCI World Cup in Fort William

 Get a glimpse of the track the riders will be facing at the second downhill stop in Fort William, UK.

-Despite the lack of ultra-high-tech sections, getting the perfect run here is a delicate balance, especially as the British round has a propensity for changeable weather, sometimes within the race itself.
-Fort William can be blue skies and sunshine – and 20 minutes later thunder and lightning.
+Despite the lack of ultra-high-tech sections, getting the perfect run here is a delicate balance, especially as the British round has a propensity for changeable weather.
+Fort William can be blue skies and sunshine one minute, then thunder and lightning only 20-minutes later.
 The top section is frequently wind-affected, due to it all being out in the open.
 A little bit of rain on the course is generally welcomed by the athletes, but too much rain sees the forest areas get heavily waterlogged and boggy.

 Watch Gee Atherton's GoPro course preview run from the 2019 World Cup to get an idea of what the course is like in wet conditions: